LearningGeeksNetwork/web3-doc/README.md

    - Wallet as Web3 Identity
    - DAO Governance & funding
    - Collaboration in a Competition environment and whose members do not necessarily trust each other
+   - No single point of failure
+   - Censorship resistance

 #  Blockchain 1.0
 - **Bitcoin** (2009 Satoshi Nakamoto) —> Cryptocurrencies